ansible/ansible/docs/docsite/rst/community/development_process.rst

 Changelog fragment entry format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When writing a changelog entry, follow the format:
+When writing a changelog entry, use the following format:

 .. code-block:: yaml